square/connect-api-examples/connect-examples/v2/python_payment/README.md

 If you're using your sandbox credentials, you can test a valid credit card transaction by providing the following card information in the form:

-- Card Number 4111 1111 1111 1111
+- Card Number: `4111 1111 1111 1111`
-- Card CVV 111
+- Card CVV: `111`
-- Card Expiration (Any time in the future)
+- Card Expiration: `12/24` (Any time in the future)
-- Card Postal Code (Any valid US postal code)
+- Card Postal Code: `12345` (Any valid US postal code)

-You can find more testing values in this [article](https://docs.connect.squareup.com/articles/using-sandbox)
+You can find more testing values in this [article](https://developer.squareup.com/docs/testing/test-values)

 **Note that if you are _not_ using your sandbox credentials and you enter _real_ credit card information, YOU WILL CHARGE THE CARD.**